NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 This alignment can then be applied to the cameras as well::

-     bundle_adjust -t nadirpinhole --inline-adjustments --max-iterations 0  \
+     bundle_adjust -t nadirpinhole --inline-adjustments              \
        --initial-transform run_align/run-inverse-transform.txt       \
        left.tif right.tif run_ba/run-left.tsai run_ba/run-right.tsai \
-       -o run_align/run
+       --apply-initial-transform-only -o run_align/run

-Here we have used 0 iterations because we simply want to move the cameras without any optimization.
 Note that your lidar file may have some conventions as to what each column means, and then any tools that use this cloud must set ``--csv-format`` and perhaps also ``--datum`` and/or ``--csv-proj4``.

 If ``pc_align`` is called with the clouds in reverse order (the denser cloud should always be the first), when applying the transform to the